Skip to Content

 • Week 3: Spending, including debt, knowing the difference between debit and credit, and budgets.

-• Week 4: Giving, including importance of charity and different ways to give.
+• Week 4: Giving, including the importance of charity and different ways to give.

 4. Financial Planning Academy